rheijuan/Story/Story.md

-# Chapter 6: Resolution
+# Chapter 6: Rog

-End
+This edit is made by Rog